Audi A1 hatchback

-Despite its extra size, the 2.0-litre diesel doesn’t disgrace itself: it’s capable of 68.9mpg and 108g/km of CO2, which means road tax only costs £20 a year.
+Despite its extra size, the 2.0-litre diesel doesn’t disgrace itself: it’s capable of 68.9mpg and emits 108g/km of CO2, which means road tax only costs £20 a year.

 Petrol engines are well suited to the A1, improving refinement compared with the slightly noisy diesels.
 The 85bhp 1.2-litre TFSI engine manages 55.4mpg, which is a respectable figure, but can’t match the 61.4mpg of the 102bhp MINI One.

-Three version of the 1.4-litre engine are available.
-The entry-level version with 121bhp is fractionally more expensive to run than the 1.2 with 53.3mpg and emissions of 126g/km for a £110 a year tax bill.
-The same engine fitted with technology that turns off half of the engine when it’s not needed to save fuel sees power and running costs improved.
-Here the car returns 60.1mpg and has CO2 emissions of 109g/km for a £20 annual road tax bill.
+Three versions of the 1.4-litre engine are available.
+The entry-level has 121bhp and is fractionally more expensive to run than the 1.2, returning 53.3mpg and emitting 126g/km for a £110 a year tax bill.
+The same engine is also available with technology that turns off half of the cylinders when they're not needed, improving fuel economy to 60.1mpg and reducing CO2 emissions to 109g/km for a £20 annual road tax bill.

 Audi offers two types of fixed-price servicing, both lasting for five years or 50,000 miles.
 The first is a long-life scheme recommended if you drive over 10,000 miles per year that costs £250, while the second fixed service scheme costs £450 and suits those with a lower annual mileage.
 The 1.2-litre has the lowest insurance group (9E), with a jump up to the rest of the range (14E-28E), while the S1 sits in group 33E, four groups above a Volkswagen Golf GTI.